SEARCH THIS BLOG

 Wednesday, February 18, 2009

 The funivia station is at the Carciano boat station.
 Walk east for 1 km (0.6 mile) along the lake to arrive there from the center of Stresa.
 There is also ample parking if you're coming by car.
-Tickets can be purchased right at the station.
+Or arrive from other points on the lake by boat to Carciano.
+Tickets are purchased right at the base entrance to the cableway.

 Each cablecar carries 40 passengers.
 In summer the cars make the trip every 20 minutes.
 Always check the schedules posted near the stations for the exact time of the last departure and descent from the top.
 Also check for any unexpected closures, due to bad weather or maintenance.